 3) Compose a well-ordered argument that logically develops the ideas in the thesis statement; and

 4) Introduce specific supporting evidence through well-integrated quotes in carefully-crafted paragraphs

 3. Entering the Critical Discourse

 When confronted with new concepts and/or artifacts, students will demonstrate a level-appropriate capacity to do the following:

-1) Test and question the soundness of ideas;
+1) test and question the soundness of ideas;

-2) Apply difficult theoretical concepts in their analysis;
+2) apply theoretical concepts in their analysis;

-3) Recognize ethical problems and global implications;
+3) recognize ethical problems and global implications;

-5) Engage in ongoing critical discussions and negotiate between a plurality of viewpoints.
+5) engage in ongoing critical discussions and negotiate between a plurality of viewpoints.

 4. Cultural Literacy

 Students will be able to engage with and cogently discuss a variety of culturally significant German-language literary, historical, artistic, filmic and musical texts and artifacts from all major periods.
-They will be able to analyze and discuss these works in their various social, cultural, historical and religious/ethical contexts.
+They will be able to analyze and discuss these works in their various social, cultural, historical, religious, and ethical contexts.

-5. Language Acquisition and Learning Theory
+5. Second Language Acquisition and Learning Theories

 6. Planning and Delivering Instruction

-Plan and deliver instruction based upon knowledge of subject matter, students, goals, and accepted national and state standards.
+Plan and deliver instruction based upon knowledge of subject matter, students, goals, and national and state standards.